JonesKwameOsei/Automate-Deployment-Secure-Scalable-Infrastructure/README.md

 - Error Handling: Implement error handling and retries in the workflows to handle transient errors or failures.
 Use conditional statements and try/catch blocks for this purpose.<p.

 These workflows eliminate the need for manual command-line deployment, making the process more efficient and reliable.
+We will configure the workflows with options as to **apply** the plan or **destroy** the infrastructure after deployment.
 It configured like this:

 ```
 name: Deploy VPC

 on:
+  workflow_dispatch:
+    inputs:
+      terraform_action:
+        type: choice
+        description: select terraform action
+        options:
+        - apply
+        - destroy
+        required: true
   push:
     branches:
       - main

 jobs:
-  deploy_site:
+  deploy_vpc:
     name: Terraform Deploy VPC-Resources
     runs-on: ubuntu-latest
     defaults:
       run:
         working-directory: Terraform
-# setting these environment variables globally for all steps using the env section at the job level

     env:
       AWS_ACCESS_KEY_ID: ${{ secrets.AWS_ACCESS_KEY_ID }}
       AWS_SECRET_ACCESS_KEY: ${{ secrets.AWS_SECRET_ACCESS_KEY }}